Bethan John: Storyteller, multimedia journalist & researcher

 Bethan successfully raised funds to produce the documentary and Impact Campaign through a variety of sources, from securing multi-year grants to launching a successful crowdfunding campaign.

-As part of the multimedia project, the team ran Participatory Filmmaking workshops with a group of Indigenous women from the native community of San Jose de Uchupiamonas, Madidi National Park, in the Amazon Rainforest.
-Participatory Filmmaking can be a powerful tool to bring community members together to explore issues, voice concerns, build skills, empower and communicate their needs to decision makers.
+As part of the Defensoras project, the team ran Participatory Filmmaking workshops with a group of Indigenous women from the native community of San Jose de Uchupiamonas in Madidi National Park, a critically important protected area in the Amazon Rainforest.

 The Defensoras project – in collaboration with Bolivian Indigenous rights orgainsation, CONTIOCAP, and international conservation organisation, the IUCN NL – explores why female Indigenous empowerment is central to our global fight against ecological and climate collapse.
 Bethan said: